ARCLeeds/arcleeds.github.io/README.md

 If you leave jekyll running these flags allow you to make changes, save and jekyll will rebuild your changes automatically.
 The generated HTML is located under the `_site subfolder` for viewing/testing.

+### Merging your changes

-To commit your changes do a [pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)
+To merging your changes do a [pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)
 If you are working against an issue, remember to [link your pull request](https://docs.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue)